History of Bruce Pearl in Timeline

 2019: Auburn Wins SEC Tournament and Reaches Final Four

-In 2019, Bruce Pearl's Auburn team won the SEC Tournament, defeating Tennessee in the championship game.
-They advanced to the Final Four in the NCAA tournament, defeating Kansas, North Carolina, and Kentucky en route.
-Auburn lost to Virginia in the Final Four.
+In 2019, Bruce Pearl's Auburn team won the SEC Conference tournament and advanced to their first Final Four in the NCAA tournament after defeating Kansas, North Carolina, and Kentucky.

-In 2020, the NCAA tournament was cancelled due to concerns over the coronavirus pandemic.
-At the time, Auburn was 2nd in the SEC and expected to participate in the Tournament.
+In 2020, the NCAA tournament was canceled due to the COVID-19 pandemic.
+Auburn, which was 2nd in the SEC, was likely to make the tournament.

-The 2020 season was successful for Bruce Pearl and Auburn, finishing second in the SEC with a 25-6 record before the season's cancellation due to COVID-19.
+The 2020 season was successful for Bruce Pearl and the Auburn Tigers, finishing second in the SEC with a 25-6 record before the season's cancellation due to COVID-19.

 2021: Auburn Ineligible for Postseason Play